 Finite dimensional dynamical systems are often used to approximate

 PDE problems for the evolution of some sort of surface or interface.

 Here we demonstrate in an mpeg movie (385K) a

 simulation of the motion of such a surface whose motion is

 specified by a 2-dimensional dynamical system.

-The DsTool software with a brand new interface written in Tcl/Tk and
+The DsTool software with an interface written in Tcl/Tk and

-running on Unix workstations and PCs with linux will be available in
+running on Unix workstations and PCs with linux is available from this site at Cornell:

 Geometry Center Projects